 - 1 small stalk celery, rough chopped (about ¼ cup)

 - 1 bay leaf

 - 1 medium sprig fresh rosemary (optional)

-- Pat chicken dry with paper towels and season with salt and pepper (this is a very essential step for proper browning).
+- Wash and pat chicken dry with paper towels and season with salt and pepper (this is a very essential step for proper browning).

-- Heat fat of choice in large Dutch oven over medium heat until just smoking.
+- Heat fat of choice in large Dutch oven over medium heat until very hot but not smoking.